How to make things easier for your loved ones in the future

 Fiducia, along with GoodyBurrett Solicitors have collaborated and created a ‘What I Own & Where I Keep It’ document.
 Designed to run alongside your Will and personal documents.

 In our document you can list all the assets in your estate and update these periodically as things change throughout your life.
 Within the document, you can include important information such as contact details of your Executors and beneficiaries.
 Any additional information regarding your funeral arrangements and wishes and any other details that would assist your family during the difficult period of loss.
+It’s important to consider all aspects of your funeral arrangements, including the selection of funeral homes that align with your values and preferences.
+Providing this information in advance allows your family to focus on honoring your memory rather than navigating logistics.

 Likewise, if you have made any gifts to loved ones during your lifetime, you can keep a record of this in your very own ‘What I Own & Where I Keep It document’.
 This will help establish a record of any lifetime gifting and thus potentially reducing any Inheritance Tax liabilities (some gifts are potentially IHT exempt) and the passing over of more wealth to your loved ones.